 We install tough high quality electric fences to keep out FERAL PIGS on the East Side of the Big Island of Hawai’i.
+The image below is an example of a pig fence we installed.

 So you’re considering an Electric Fence?
 Here’s the steps I suggest to help you decide: